How to export DataGridView to Excel in Windows Forms?

 'Initialize DataGridView control Dim dataGridView As DataGridView = New DataGridView() 'Assign data source dataGridView.DataSource = GetDataTable()

-GetDataTable() method returns DataTable of applicable data to import.
+GetDataTable() method returns a DataTable of applicable data to import.

 Step 4: Add a new button to export DataGridView to Excel.